benschrauwen/terraform-simulator/README.md

 ## Current State

-The app is already a real working prototype, not just a UI mockup.
 Today it supports:

-- Annual-yield-driven solar modeling with preset sites and manual `MWh / MWdc / year` input.
+- Yield-driven annual solar modeling with preset Earth sites, stylized Mars and Moon presets, and manual `MWh / MWdc / year` input.
+- Earth `Annual Average` and `Specific Day` views, plus average-cycle Mars and Moon modes with annual dispatch built on local-cycle and orbital-year assumptions.
 - Solar mounting comparisons across fixed tilt, East-West fixed, single-axis tracking, and dual-axis tracking.
-- Earth, Mars, and Moon resource presets, with planetary modes clearly treated as stylized scenarios.
+- Chemical peak sizing via `chemicalSizingPercent`, so you can compare full-capture sizing against intentional solar clipping.
-- A direct-coupled feed allocation model that auto-balances electrolyzer and DAC power shares from active downstream stoichiometry (chemistry runs on **residual** power after AI when AI compute is enabled).
+- A direct-coupled allocation model that auto-balances electrolyzer, DAC, and exploratory-route power shares from the enabled downstream demand.
-- Fully modeled methane and methanol product paths, including mass balance, CAPEX, revenue, and finance outputs.
+- Fully modeled supported product paths for methane and methanol, including mass balance, CAPEX, revenue, replacement timing, and finance outputs.
+- Methane and methanol co-production with a shared feedstock split when both supported product routes are enabled.
+- Exploratory industrial routes with selectable pathways, priority weights, rough throughput modeling, CAPEX basis controls, shared exploratory O&M, sale-price inputs, and inclusion in CAPEX, revenue, NPV, and IRR.
+- MTG (`methanol -> gasoline-range hydrocarbons`) as an exploratory downstream route that diverts a configurable share of methanol away from export.
+- Optional on-site AI datacenter mode: a reliability-targeted constant IT load sized against the modeled solar and battery system, with token revenue, GPU CAPEX, AI O&M, and annual dispatch.
-- Policy modes for `45V`, `45Q`, EU Hydrogen Bank style premiums, and custom credits.
+- Policy modes for `45V`, `45Q`, EU Hydrogen Bank style premiums, and custom H2 / CO2 credits, plus methane market presets for commodity, premium, and country-context cases.
-- NPV, IRR, ROI, payback, annualized CAPEX, and replacement-aware discounted cash flow outputs.
+- NPV, project IRR, optional equity IRR with debt financing, ROI, payback, replacement-aware discounted cash flow outputs, and price sensitivity charts.
-- Battery firming as a comparison feature that solves for the highest continuous chemical-plant power the solar + storage pair can sustain while absorbing the modeled solar energy, with a fixed **2%/month** standing energy loss on stored energy.
-- Optional **on-site AI datacenter** mode: a reliability-targeted constant IT load auto-sized from annual solar (+ optional battery), with token-based revenue, GPU CAPEX ($/kW IT), throughput (million tokens per MWh), and economics integrated into NPV and sensitivity analysis.
-- **Chemical** vs **AI Compute** tabs under Processes to configure chemical modules separately from AI settings.
-- Charts for daily power (solar, optional battery charge, chemical or residual chemical load, and AI when enabled) plus an **Annual Dispatch** view of daily AI vs chemical energy over the modeled year (Earth uses a full-year hourly solar shape scaled to your annual yield).
-- Environmental outputs such as CO2 captured, CO2 displaced, water recycled, net water needed, and land use.
-- Exploratory industrial modules that are visible in the UI but intentionally excluded from ROI until route-specific assumptions are added.
+- Daily power, annual dispatch, economics, sensitivity, environmental, and site-footprint views.
+- Inline IRR optimizers for battery capacity, chemical peak sizing, and methane-vs-methanol feedstock split.

-The app is still a static front-end project with no build step.
-The main files are:
+The app is still a static front-end project with no build step, but it is now split into clearer modules:

-- `index.html`: app layout and controls
+- `index.html`: app layout and control surfaces
 - `style.css`: visual styling
-- `js/app.js`: UI state, charts (power, annual dispatch, sensitivity vs methane or token price), map rendering, and panel updates
-- `js/calculations/`: split modules (`calculations-core.js` finance helpers, `calculations-solar.js`, `calculations-battery.js`, `calculations-series-ai.js`, `calculations-process.js`, `calculations-economics.js`) — solar, annual series, battery firming, AI dispatch, process, economics, policy, and environmental calculations
+- `js/app.js`: app bootstrap, high-level coordination, and dynamic module rendering
+- `js/app-controls.js`: UI event binding and control behavior
+- `js/app-ui-state.js`: dynamic UI visibility, policy/market sync, planetary-mode UI sync, and derived control state
+- `js/app-charts.js`: power, dispatch, economics, and sensitivity charts
+- `js/app-renderers.js`: production, economics, and environmental result rendering
+- `js/app-site-map.js`: site-footprint map overlay and module footprint display
+- `js/app-optimizer.js` + `js/optimizer-worker.js`: worker-backed IRR search for inline optimize buttons
+- `js/calculation-runtime-paths.js`: script loading order for the optimizer worker runtime
-- `js/reference-data.js`: presets, chemistry constants, policy presets, and shared reference data
+- `js/reference-data.js`: presets, chemistry constants, policy presets, market presets, and shared assumptions
 - `js/module-registry.js` + `js/exploratory-routes.js`: supported/exploratory module metadata and route assumptions
-- `js/state-schema.js`: shared state defaults and normalization schema
+- `js/state-schema.js`: shared defaults, normalization, and dependency rules
 - `js/slider-markers.js`: slider guide markers and benchmark labels
-- `js/solar-geometry.js`: daily and planetary solar-profile shaping
+- `js/solar-geometry.js`: Earth, Mars, and Moon solar-profile shaping
 - `js/diagram.js`: process diagram rendering
+- `js/format-numbers.js`: shared numeric formatting helpers
+- `js/calculations/`: split calculation modules for finance, solar, battery, AI dispatch, process, and economics logic
+- `tests/`: Node-based regression tests for calculations and renderer output

 ## What Is Modeled Well Enough Today

-These are the parts of the app that are currently modeled with enough internal structure to be useful for scenario exploration:
+These are the parts of the app that are currently structured well enough to be useful for scenario exploration:

-- A methane-first plant architecture: solar -> electrolyzer -> DAC -> Sabatier methane (with optional **AI datacenter** on the same solar and battery when enabled)
-- Methanol as a second modeled product family
-- Yield-driven annual solar production rather than pure latitude-based annual output
+- Yield-driven annual solar production with mounting-specific yield and land-packing effects layered on top of a base site yield.
+- Earth annual-average and specific-day views, plus Mars and Moon annual-dispatch paths based on representative local-cycle assumptions.
+- A methane and methanol product system with shared H2 and CO2 allocation, explicit conversion assumptions, and export accounting.
+- Optional MTG diversion of methanol into a downstream hydrocarbon product rather than treating all methanol as exported sale volume.
-- Optional **AI compute** economics: constant IT load sized to hit a chosen annual **delivered utilization** target against full-year hourly solar, plus token price and throughput, GPU CAPEX, fixed AI O&M, revenue in NPV, and sensitivity on token price when AI mode is on
+- Optional AI compute economics: constant IT load sizing, token throughput and price assumptions, GPU CAPEX, AI O&M, and revenue integrated into project economics.
-- Distinct CAPEX buckets for solar modules, BOS, land, site prep, battery, electrolyzer, DAC, reactors, and (when enabled) AI IT
+- Distinct CAPEX buckets for solar modules, BOS, land, site prep, battery, core process modules, exploratory route blocks, and AI IT when enabled.
-- Separate asset lives for solar, battery, and process hardware
-- Replacement CAPEX events inside the discounted cash flow horizon
+- Separate asset lives, replacement CAPEX events, panel degradation, and policy-duration limits inside the discounted cash flow.
-- Policy duration limits for support mechanisms like `45V` and EU Hydrogen Bank style premiums
-- Clear separation between supported modules and exploratory modules
+- Optional debt financing that switches the headline IRR from unlevered project IRR to sponsor-style equity IRR while keeping project NPV unlevered.
+- Exploratory route economics driven by route-specific electricity intensity, required feedstocks, cycling penalties, peak-throughput sizing, CAPEX basis, O&M, and sale-price assumptions.
+- A lean IRR calculation path plus worker-backed search used by the inline optimization controls.

 ## What Is Still Simplified Or Missing

 The simulator is useful, but it still has important limitations:

-- Earth fallback solar yield still relies on a latitude/GHI heuristic when the user is not using a preset or manual annual yield.
+- Earth fallback solar yield still relies on a latitude and GHI heuristic when the user is not using a preset or manual annual yield.
 - Hydrogen-only sales are not yet modeled as a revenue line.
 - DAC-only and hydrogen-only operating modes are still stylized fallback cases rather than dedicated product modes.
-- Exploratory modules do not yet have route-specific mass balance, CAPEX, replacement, or OPEX logic.
+- Exploratory routes are rough techno-economic placeholders, not full first-principles process designs with validated thermal, logistics, startup, or quality constraints.
-- O&M is still represented as simple percentages of CAPEX rather than a detailed fixed-and-variable cost model.
+- O&M is still represented as simple percentages of CAPEX rather than a detailed fixed-plus-variable cost model.
-- Debt, taxes, inflation, salvage value, working capital, and ownership structure are not modeled.
+- Financing is limited to a simple upfront debt share, fee, and amortizing annual debt service.
+Taxes, depreciation, inflation, salvage value, working capital, tax equity, and ownership structure are not modeled.
 - Policy eligibility is not legally validated against full lifecycle, jurisdictional, or contractual requirements.
-- The battery model is a simplified continuous-output firming heuristic, not a full storage engineering model or year-round governor.
+- The battery model is a simplified firming heuristic, not a full storage engineering model or year-round plant-control system.
-- **AI compute** is a stylized constant-load and token-pricing layer, not a GPU/network/datacenter engineering model; “integrated” $/M token metrics allocate solar + battery + AI capital to tokens for intuition, not as a contractual PPA structure.
+- AI compute is a stylized constant-load and token-pricing layer, not a GPU, network, or datacenter engineering model.
 - Planetary modes are exploratory and use literature-inspired benchmarks rather than bankable resource datasets.

 ## Key Assumptions

 The current implementation makes several deliberate assumptions that should stay visible:

-- Annual economics are driven by `siteYieldMwhPerMwdcYear`; the daily solar profile is mainly used for shaping charts and dispatch.
+- Annual economics are driven by `siteYieldMwhPerMwdcYear`; the day selector mainly changes charting and Earth day-level visualization, not the annual non-AI economics.
+- `siteYieldMwhPerMwdcYear` is treated as a base annual yield.
+Mounting effects are applied on top of that base yield rather than asking the user for a fully mounting-adjusted number.
-- With **AI compute** enabled, the model builds a **full-year hourly solar series** (Earth: day-by-day geometry scaled to annual yield) and dispatches **AI first**; the chemical plant and battery charging use **residual** solar after the AI load, with the same **2%/month** storage leakage as the battery-only path.
+- With AI compute enabled, the model builds an annual dispatch path and serves AI first; the chemical plant and battery charging use residual solar after the AI load.
+- `chemicalSizingPercent` scales the full-capture chemical peak and allows intentional clipping of the highest-solar hours.
+- Supported products and exploratory routes share H2, CO2, methanol, and power through an auto-balanced weighted allocation rather than a user-entered process-flow sheet.
 - Panel efficiency affects panel area and land use, not annual energy yield, because the model is framed around fixed MWdc nameplate.
+- Stored energy always loses a fixed `2%/month` through standing leakage.
+- Solar-linked revenue degrades with panel degradation over time, including AI token revenue and exploratory-route revenue.
+- Policy presets are non-stacked by default except in `Custom` mode, and time-limited support ends after the modeled support duration.
 - Default methane volume conversion assumes `19.25 kg CH4 / MCF`.
 - Default fossil gas displacement uses `0.053 tCO2 / MCF`.
 - Default low-capex Terraform-style process presets are approximate, not universal truths.
-- Exploratory modules are shown to represent architecture coverage, not validated economics.
-- Policy presets are non-stacked by default except in `Custom` mode.
-- The default state approximates a `1 MW` Mojave-style methane case, but there is not yet a dedicated `Mark One` preset object.

 ## Core Formula Summary